ramongss/COVID19-AutoReports/README.md

 The dataset is provided by [Brasil.IO](https://brasil.io) which retrieves the daily information about COVID-19 cases from all 27 Brazilian State Health Offices, assembles and makes them publicly available.

-The data is daily updated and reported in its [Twitter account](https://twitter.com/brasil_io).
+The data is daily updated and reported on the [Twitter account](https://twitter.com/brasil_io).

 Use the name of the table to the function `download_brasilio_table`, as